 Here are our favorites – Hotels in Kananaskis County

 - Beautiful spacious rooms.
-The rooms are stunning and has modern decor with mountain views.
+The rooms are stunning and have modern decor with mountain views.

 - Features: Mid to high rang hotel.
-Kananaskis Nordic spa, family friendly, restaurant on site
+Kananaskis Nordic spa, family-friendly, a restaurant on site

 - Book your stay at the Kananaskis Mountain Lodge